 This interview with Jake Isaac originally featured in Creative Arts Network’s Motive edition of Hue magazine, and was then reposted on the Creativeartsnetwork.co.uk.
-We wanted to triple check you didn’t miss it though.
 To purchase a copy of Hue, click here.
 (PS, you can get a bargain with discount code ‘HUEFLASH’)

 Jake Isaac is a worship pastor based at Christian Life Fellowship in Greenwich, London as well as the visionary and team leader of the iEC Band developed to inspire young Christians to draw closer to God in worship and bring about change in their world.
 The band released their second live album ‘Break These Chains’ and were MOBO nominated in 2010.
 Jake is also a singer/songwriter and had previously worked with artists such as Gabrielle, Blue, Miss Dynamite, Floetry and Duffy.